• Skip to primary navigation

 Freezing Chicken Eggs

 I've raised chickens for almost 20 years.
-During that time, we have had a few dry periods with no chicken eggs.
+During that time, we had a few dry periods with no chicken eggs.
 Chickens naturally go through a cycle when they stop laying.

 This usually happens in the winter when there is limited daylight.
 Most chickens need a minimum of 14 hours of daylight in order to lay eggs.